 This service provides support to people with high and complex mental and physical health needs.
 These may include personality disorders, behavioural changes, cognitive disabilities, acquired brain injuries or personal health needs.

-Our Complex Packages of Care service uses a recovery and strengths based philosophy, while meeting needs of a wide range of people.
+Our Complex Packages of Care service uses a recovery and strengths based philosophy, while meeting the needs of a wide range of people.

-Brenda Jenkins – CPOC Co-coordinator
+Leah Palomer – CPOC Co-coordinator